Reamuji/toConstMove-SPWN/README.md

     might problematic :
     **8**..90
     68..**32**
-- **Small jitter when the low value is negative**
-    if the move duration is 0 the obj will teleport to somewhere else for 1 frame before going to destination
-    else, the obj will jitter while moving (noticable when the obj supposed to not moving)
+- **Small jitter when the low value is negative** if the move duration is 0 the obj will teleport to somewhere else for 1 frame before going to destination else, the obj will jitter while moving (noticable when the obj supposed to not moving)

+>if you only need to implement it in a small range. to_const might be better for you.

 ## Syntax